-The federal seat of New England is going to the polls on Saturday 2nd December.
-Meow-Ludo Meow-Meow is representing the Science Party on a platform of connecting the region with real, fast internet.
+The federal seat of New England went to the polls in a by-election on Saturday 2nd December, 2017.
+Meow-Ludo Meow-Meow represented the Science Party on a platform of connecting the region with real, fast internet.

 How to vote Science in New England